tomwhross/wishlist/README.md

 ## Details, Details
 *wishlist's* back-end was written in Python using the Django library, and the front-end was mainly written in Javascript, and does not make much use of Django's templates.
-While Django's templates may have really simplified things, I was really enamoured with the idea of a single-page site that doesn't redirect or reload between routes.
-I also wanted more practice working in Javascript, and after this excercise, see the appeal of tools like React that do not require DOM manipulation.
-Javascript fetch requests are used to communicate with the back-end, which means the back-end is almost operating like and API, just passing JSON messages back and forth.
+While Django's templates may have simplified things, I was really enamoured with the idea of a single-page site that doesn't redirect or reload between routes.
+I also wanted more practice working in Javascript, and after this exercise see the appeal of tools like React that do not require DOM manipulation.
+Javascript fetch requests are used to communicate with the back-end, which means the back-end is almost operating like an API, just passing JSON messages back and forth.
 I thought that might help future-proof it in some ways, since the back-end and front-end are completely decoupled.

 The data for *wishlist* comes from two primary sources: The Canadian Xbox Game Store, and the [Giant Bomb API](https://www.giantbomb.com/api/).
-Giant Bomb is a site dedicated to video games, and has perhaps the largest crowd-sourced wiki on video games outside of Wikipedia itself.
+Giant Bomb is a site dedicated to videogames, and has perhaps the largest crowd-sourced wiki on video games outside of Wikipedia itself.
 The API is free and easy to work worth.
 Currently, while *wishlist* is pulling in a data items from the Giant Bomb API, it's currently only making use of the images.